|Allen & Denise Alexander

 John Blatter and his wife, Diane, were recently released as mission president of the Washington Tacoma Mission.
 Prior to his mission, John worked with Goldman Sachs & Co. in private wealth management.

-Diane and John have six children.
+Diane Blatter and her husband, John, have six children.
 Diane was born in Palo Alto, California.

 Jim Blood worked as an attorney in the San Francisco Bay Area for 28 years before moving to Utah.
 He was an attorney at the Federal Home Loan Bank of San Francisco and at Carr, McClellan, Ingersoll, Thompson & Horn.
 Jim was also Senior Vice President and General Counsel for FP International.
 He is curently an individual investor in public stocks.
 He received a BA in Economics from BYU, an MA in International Affairs and JD from George Washington University.